2020 London Marathon: Virtual marathon

 A virtual marathon event was also held to allow people to run a marathon distance and record their own times.
 The virtual race had an entry fee, with all proceeds going to charity.
 Competitors who completed a virtual marathon on 4 October and recorded it on the official app received a medal, as they would do for finishing a traditional London Marathon.
-The times from the virtual race can be used for people wanting to enter the 2021 mass participation event.
+The times from the virtual race could be used for entry to the in-person 2021 mass participation event.
 Over 43,000 people ran a virtual London Marathon.
 In January 2021, the virtual event received a Guinness World Record for most users to run an organised remote marathon in 24 hours.